Mental Tools to Help Deal with Depression

 Depression: how to treat it?

-Complementary treatments, psychotherapy and medications are the medical tools used to help face depression.
+Complementary treatments, psychotherapy and medications

 In general, it does not require hospitalization, unless you are dealing with thoughts of suicide, weight loss or the condition includes heart problems.